pulumi/pulumi-hugo/themes/default/content/templates/kubernetes/aws/index.md

 # The content below is meant help you get started and to serve as a guide to work by.
 Feel free to adjust it needed for your template.
 ---

-The AWS Kubernetes template deploys a managed Kubernetes cluster on AWS with Pulumi infrastructure as code.
+The AWS Kubernetes template creates an infrastructure as code project in your favorite language and deploys a managed Kubernetes cluster to AWS.
 It deploys an [Amazon EKS cluster]({{< relref "/registry/packages/eks/api-docs/cluster" >}}) that provides a managed Kubernetes control plane and nodes.
 The nodes run on an [Amazon EC2 instance]({{< relref "/registry/packages/awsx/api-docs/ec2" >}}) connected to a private subnet in a [VPC]({{< relref "/registry/packages/awsx/api-docs/ec2/vpc" >}}).
 The template also deploys Internet-facing load balancers connected to public subnets.
 The template generates a complete infrastructure as code program to give you a working project out of the box that you can customize easily and extend to suit your needs.

 ![An architecture diagram of the Pulumi AWS Kubernetes template](./architecture.png)